reeyarn/openesef/README.md

 *   XBRL Dimensions 1.0
 *   ESEF Reporting Manual

+## Recent Updates

+*   **0.2.0 Latest**
+    @reeyarn reeyarn released this 2 minutes ago alpha-two
+    f28c670
+    Integrated the code from farhadab/sec-edgar-financials; Using memfs to load XBRL files from inside EDGAR's full-text file without writing to tempdir.

 ## To-Do & Roadmap

 *   **Complete Documentation:** Expand documentation for all modules and classes.